theshteves/stevenkneiser.com/blog/links.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/vDFxdkck354?start=478" title="Peter Attia - Reverse engineered approach to human longevity" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Don't worry, there's no strong-arm philosophy/product/pitch at the end here: just a survey of some exploratory research.
-This isn't a short-sweet tactical summary, but rather an interesting strategy that will make you reconsider typical
+This isn't a short-sweet tactical summary, but rather an interesting strategy that might make you reconsider your approach.

-Here's Peter, both an engineer & accomplished medical doctor, speaking to a room of medical researchers so don't expect to follow every detail of this discussion, but this is a great summary of some of the best current thinking on how to not let aging sneak up on you so much.
+Here's Peter, both an engineer & accomplished medical doctor, speaking to a room of medical researchers so don't expect to follow every detail of this discussion.
+This is a great summary of some of the best current thinking on how to not let aging sneak up on you so much.

 Seeing an ordered list of aging-related disease based on likelihood really reframed how I think about taking care of my body.
-There's an old-person survival olympics that you have decades to train for & it looks nothing like training for the normal olympics.
+There's a "longevity olypmics" that you have decades to train for & it looks nothing like training for the normal olympics.
+You might not even aspire to live much longer than average, but you can start thinking about how to live better in the coming decades.

 > **_"The key to living longer [for now] is delaying the onset of chronic disease"_**